Fig 1: SOW WITH IT’S PIGGLET

 Crosses of the above

 1. Large White Yorkshire: It is the Heaviest breed of all pigs.
 It is a large, long, white pig with compact body.
 Head is moderately long with slightly dished face.
 Skin is pink in colour and free from wrinkles.
 The females are highly prolific, good mothers and milkers.
-Mature boar and sow weighing about 300-400 & 227-317 kg respectively.
+Mature boar and sow weighing about 300-400 and 227-317 kg respectively.

 2. Berkshire: